DhiMalo/MyTunesMp3/README.md

 ```
 bower install
 ```
-1. Run the index.html file in your favorite browser
+- Run the index.html file in your favorite browser
-- Queue up songs by click ing them
+- Click songs to Queue them up - play begins immediately

 This is a project I completed as a student at [Telegraph Academy](http://telegraphacademy.com).
 This project was worked on with a pair.